Prince Harry Treats Meghan Markle To Romantic Tour Of Natural History Museum

-Prince Harry and Meghan Markle have been able to spend more time together recently during a romantic after-hours tour of the Natural History Museum in London.
-According to the Daily Mail, Prince Harry brought Meghan to the popular museum on Sunday night just as it was closing and the two enjoyed a quiet date night that included the dinosaur exhibit and other parts of the museum that Markle said previously that she really wanted to see.
+Prince Harry and Meghan Markle were able to spend more time together recently during a romantic after-hours tour of the Natural History Museum in London.
+According to the Daily Mail, Prince Harry brought Meghan to the popular museum on Sunday night just as it was closing, and the two enjoyed a quiet date night that included the dinosaur exhibit and other parts of the museum that Markle said previously she really wanted to see.

 On Thursday, Meghan Markle flew from Toronto, Canada to London for a visit with her royal boyfriend.
 Meghan is reportedly staying with Prince Harry at his Nottingham Cottage home on the grounds of Kensington Palace.
 This isn’t the first time that Meghan has made headlines for staying with Harry at his own home.
-The pair reportedly spent much of January and February living together in London, only to separate because both of them had obligations to take care of.
+The pair reportedly spent much of January and February living together in London, only to separate because both of them had prior obligations.

 Excl: #princeharry arranges romantic “night at the museum” after-hours visit for #meghanmarkle #doyouthinkhesaurus https://t.co/43OVNOx6jz